History of Siberia: Decembrists and other exiles

 A number of Decembrists died of diseases, some suffered psychological shock and even went out of their mind.

 After completing the term of obligatory work, they were sentenced to settle in specific small towns and villages.
 There, some started doing business, which was well permitted.
 Only several years later, in the 1840s, they were allowed to move to big cities or to settle anywhere in Siberia.
 Only in 1856, 31 years after the revolt, Alexander II pardoned and restituted the Decembrists in honour of his coronation.

 Living in the cities of Omsk, Krasnoyarsk, and Irkutsk, the Decembrists contributed extensively to the social life and culture.
 In Irkutsk, their houses are now museums.
 In many places, memorial plaques with their names have been installed.

-Yet, there were exceptions: Vladimir Raevskiy was arrested for participation in Decembrists' circles in 1822, and in 1828 was exiled to Olonki village near Irkutsk.
+Yet, there were exceptions: Vladimir Rayevsky was arrested for participation in Decembrists' circles in 1822, and in 1828 was exiled to Olonki village near Irkutsk.
 There he married and had nine children, traded with bread, and founded a school for children and adults to teach arithmetics and grammar.
 Being pardoned by Alexander II, he visited his native town, but returned to Olonki.

 Despite the wishes of the central authorities, the exiled revolutioners unlikely felt outcast in Siberia.
 Quite the contrary, Siberians having lived all the time on their own, "didn't feel tenderness" to the authorities.
 In many cases, the exiled were cordially received and got paid positions.

 Fyodor Dostoevsky was exiled to katorga near Omsk and to military service in Semipalatinsk.
 In the service he also had to make trips for Barnaul and Kuznetsk, where he married.

 Anton Chekhov was not exiled, but in 1890 made a trip on his own to Sakhalin through Siberia and visited a katorga there.
 In his trip, he visited Tomsk, speaking disapprovingly about it, then Krasnoyarsk, which he called "the most beautiful Siberian city".
 He noted that despite being more a place of criminal rather than political exile, the moral atmosphere was much better: he did not face any case of theft.
 Blummer suggested to prepare a gun, but his attendant replied: What for?!
 We are not in Italy, you know.
 Chekhov observed that besides of the evident prosperity, there was an urgent demand for cultural development.

-Many Poles were also exiled to Siberia (see Sybiraks).
-In 1866 they incited rebellion in Siberia.
+Many Poles were also exiled to Siberia (see Sybirak).
+In 1866 they incited the Baikal Insurrection.